 What is Bitcoin Halving?

-The issuance of new bitcoins is strictly controlled by the protocol code written by Satoshi Nakamoto.
+The issuance of new bitcoins is strictly controlled by the protocol code written by Satoshi Nakamoto (our history of cryptocurrency guide covers Bitcoin's origins and the market that grew around it).
 To ensure the currency remains deflationary, the rate of inflation decreases over time through an event known as the Halving.

 Every 210,000 blocks, or approximately every four years, the reward miners receive is cut in half.